moosicse/Documents/Software Development Document/Software Requirement Document.md

 ## 1.2 Scope of this document

-The requirement elicitation consisted of Touko, JeremyCJM, Colorofnight and kyrie.
+The requirement elicitation consisted of Touko, JeremyCJM, Colorofnight and Kyrie.
 These members were responsible for obtaining and presenting the requirement information that exists in this document.

 ## 1.3 Overview